tommcgurl/brewbook-ionic/README.md

 ####The App
-The App containts the basic CRUD functionality with regards to beers.
+The App contains the basic CRUD functionality with regards to beers.
 The user should be able to

 - Log a beer into the app, which includes
     + A picture (either by taking a photo or picking one from your photo gallery)